KobyBy/github-portfolio/connect-four-game/README.md

 ![image](https://github.com/KobyBy/github-portfolio/assets/112783034/d4fae4f5-6152-4f96-bb99-54059911df01)

-Here is what standard play would look like, each player taking turns selecting a column in which they can play.
+Here is what the very beginning of standard play would look like, each player taking turns selecting a column in which they can play.

 ![image](https://github.com/KobyBy/github-portfolio/assets/112783034/d78537d1-4961-4515-b639-400fd2f35482)